Kuala Ketil

 Kuala Ketil is a small town in Baling District, Kedah, Malaysia.
-Kuala Ketil is also known as Kuala Ansotil by locals and residents around the town.
 Kuala Ketil is situated within the parliamentary constituency of Baling, in south-eastern Kedah.
-Kuala Ketil is a major economic area of Baling region.
+Kuala Ketil is a major economic area of Baling District.

+History

+In the early 30s, trade activities were actively carried out in Kuala Ketil as Kuala Ketil was the confluence of 2 rivers, namely Muda River and Ketil River.
+When trade activities were carried out, a port was formerly located at the current Petron petrol station site.

 Economy and facilities

 Its main core business is industry.
 This small town plays a role as the supplier for daily needs to the nearby estates.

-The boost for Kuala Ketil's economy started in 1993 when the government commenced development of the industrial area, known as Taman Perindustrial Kuala Ketil.
+The boost for Kuala Ketil's economy started in 1993 when the government commenced development of the industrial area known as Kawasan Perindustrian Kuala Ketil (Kuala Ketil Industrial Area).

+Kuala Ketil has four petrol stations operated by Petronas, Shell, Petron, and Caltex.

-Kuala Ketil has many housing estates; examples are Taman Desa Bidara (which is the largest housing estate in Kuala Ketil) as well as Taman Haji Muslim.
-Kuala Ketil has two gas stations, Petronas and Shell.
+Kuala Ketil has many housing estates such as Taman Desa Bidara (which is the largest housing estate in Kuala Ketil) as well as Taman Haji Muslim.
+The list of housing estates in Kuala Ketil is as follows:

 Transportation

 Kuala Ketil lies on the main road that connects Baling and Sungai Petani.
-This road is the major gateway for motorists from Kedah to access the east coast states of Kelantan and Terengganu, alongside highway 4.
+This road is the major gateway for motorists from Kedah to access the east coast states of Kelantan and Terengganu, alongside Federal Route 4.